 Sales forecasting works by taking historical sales data, current sales data, and industry trends and using it to predict future sales for your product or service.
 For instance, if you historically only close 25% of a particular type of deal, this closing ratio should play a role in projecting future sales.
 You can use this information by looking at the total number of this particular type of deal in your pipeline and multiplying by 25% to get an accurate forecast for closed deals.

-Having a formal sales plan and established sales quotas make forecasting easier, and you’re not starting with a blank page.
-Integrating elements of your sales plan, sales quotas, and even CRM analytics into your sales forecast will help ensure that you hit your overall sales targets.
-Check out our articles on creating a sales plan, sales quotas, and CRM analytics for more information on how to create and use them.
+Having a formal sales plan and established sales quotas make forecasting easier.
+This is because you’re not starting with a blank page or left guessing in the dark.
+Elements of your sales plan, sales quotas, and even CRM analytics should be integrated into your forecast will help ensure that you hit your overall targets.

 Why Sales Forecasting Is Important